Board of Education

 * set disciplinary and attendance policies

-* choose the curriculum, make the school calendar, purchase textbooks
+* assist educators in choosing curriculum materials and programs, make the school calendar, purchase textbooks

 * they also hire the district’s superintendent and approve his personnel choices and if the superintendent doesn’t communicate with the board or carry out its goals, the school board can end his contract and hire someone else